When we first released the Secret Flying Fuel Dumping Tool, we received many messages asking for more detailed instructions on how to use it.

 1. We must first decide on a flight to dump.
-In this example, the main flight we will attempt to dump will be a roundtrip flight from Boston to Beijing from 26th September to 3rd October 2016 (of course, use a different date if we have passed this date).
+In this example, the main flight we will attempt to dump will be a roundtrip flight from Boston to Beijing from 26th September to 3rd October 2016 (of course, use a different date).
 Enter these flight details in the “Main Flight” section (see image below).

-Before we continue, have a look on a couple of booking sites to see what the typical price for this route is on this particular day.
+Before we continue, have a look on a booking site (e.g. Momondo) to see what the typical price for this route is on this particular day.
 Keep note of this number for later.

 Also, ensure pop-ups are enabled on the Secret Flying Fuel Dumping Tool page.

-2. If we already were aware of some working strikes, we could use the “Search Pairs” option.
+2. If you are already aware of some working strikes, you can use the “Search Pairs” option.
 This is because many valid strikes work on many different routes and airlines.
 The “Search Pairs” option is a great way to find new dumpable routes.

 However, in this example, we’ll act as if we don’t know of any working strikes so we’ll have to start from scratch.
 We will need to search for strikes completely randomly using the “Search every city combo” option.
 This option enables the tool to pair every city/airport code you enter in the box with one another.

-4. So head over to the ITA Matrix website and type, let’s say….“Sydney” in the departing from box.
-Then click “Nearby” and find airports within 300 miles.
-Click “Select all”.
+4. So head over to the ITA Matrix website and type, “Sydney” in the departing from box.
+Then click the pin icon to open the Advanced Airport Search box.
+Here, you can get a list of airports within 300 miles of SYD.

-5. Copy the airport codes from ITA Matrix and paste it in the Secret Flying Fuel Dumping Tool strike box (the commas are automatically removed).
+5. Input these airport codes into the Secret Flying Fuel Dumping Tool strikes box.
 In this example search, we are going to try and find a 3x, so select the 3x option.

-7. Next, select which website to search your flights on from the drop-down list.
-In this example, we will keep Momondo USA.
+6. Next, select which website to search your flights on from the drop-down list.

-8. Now this is where the Secret Flying Fuel Dumping Tool shows its value.
-Click the CALCULATE ROUTES button.
+7. Now this is where the Secret Flying Fuel Dumping Tool works its magic.
+Click the Calculate Routes button.
 The webpage will reload and create a list of all the route possibilities based on the South-East Australia airport codes we entered.
-In this example, there are 272 routes.

 As you can see in the image above, each route consist of 3 legs: Boston – Beijing // Beijing – Boston // South-East Australian city – South-East Australian city.

-10. Before you click the OPEN NEXT BATCH button, you can select how many routes to open in your web browser tabs for each batch.
+8. Before you click the Open Next Batch button, you can select how many routes to open in your web browser tabs for each batch.
 We recommend to use 5 to ensure your web browser does not crash.
-However, if you have a powerful computer, you can increase the number.
+However, if you have a powerful computer, you can increase this number.

-11. Now click the OPEN NEXT BATCH button to open the flight results.
+9. Now click the Open Next Batch button to open the flight results.
 The tool will highlight the routes that have been opened in green.
 The unopened ones remain red.

-12. Allow the webpages and flight searches to fully load.
-Now view the prices given on each tab.
+10. Allow the booking site’s webpages to fully load before you view the prices given by the booking site on each tab.
 When you are ready to open the next batch, close all tabs first, then proceed.

 Enjoy your new hobby.

-Not every route on any day is dumpable.
-A small fraction actually are.
+Not every route on any day is dumpable – very few actually are.

 The Secret Flying Fuel Dumping Tool does not find fuel dumps for you.
 It simply allows you to search through many different routes at a much quicker speed than doing it manually on a booking website.